jpchawanda1/DSA2040_Practical_Exam_Justice_444/README.md

 # DSA 2040 Practical Exam – Submission Overview

 This submission includes a complete retail data warehouse build (ETL + OLAP) and a separate data mining component (preprocessing, clustering, classification, association rules).
-It uses the provided Online Retail Excel file for the warehouse and standard ML datasets transactions for the data mining tasks.
+It uses the provided Online Retail Excel file for the warehouse and standard ML datasets/transactions for the data mining tasks.
+All required deliverables (.py scripts, .sql files, schema diagram, reports, and artifacts) are included.

 ## 1) Overview of the Submission